BriskenFinancials/use-case-template/cards/UC10000426-O-04-set-up-bank-accounts-and-communication-channels-for-3-banks.md

 # Set up bank accounts and communication channels for 3 banks

 Gather all required details about the customers bank accounts and the communication protocols used by each of the three banks.
 Configure sap mbc to establish secure communication channels with each bank (e.g. sftp, api).
-This enables: You will be able to confidently Gather all required details about the customers bank accounts and the communication protocols used by each of the three banks
+You will be able to confidently Gather all required details about the customers bank accounts and the communication protocols used by each of the three banks

 ![Header Visual](https://raw.githubusercontent.com/BriskenFinancials/use-case-template/main/cards/assets/UC10000426-O-04-top.png)